ritugautam794/Predictive-Portfolio-Optimization/README.md

 #### Portfolio Construction
 Equity Portfolio: Constructed an equal-weighted portfolio comprising 21 top-performing stocks, with each stock allocated 4.8% of the total portfolio value as of December 31, 2022.
 Metrics Presented: For each stock, the following information was detailed:
-Market Capitalization (Market-Cap)
+Market Capitalization (Market-Cap),
-Market Beta
+Market Beta,
-12-Month Volatility
+12-Month Volatility,

 #### Multi-Asset Allocation
 Diversification: Expanded the portfolio to include not only stocks but also a selection of bond ETFs and commodity ETFs, achieving a balanced multi-asset portfolio.